harryleesan/kubernetes-workshop/README.md

     reviews reviews --debug
     ```

-2. Check the Product page to now see stars under the Reviews section.
+2. Check Productpage to see black stars under the Reviews section.

 ## 5.5 Rollback Review service to version 1
 We realised that no one likes black stars for ratings!
 We have to revert back to